adb014/nsf2x/README.txt

    To manually transfer these files, the message can be dragged to the Windows Desktop.
-Lotus will then save them to an EML file via a different mechanism used by NSF2X.
+Lotus will then save them to an EML file via a different mechanism than used by NSF2X.
 These EML files can be easily treated for the EML or MBOX message formats of NSF2X.

    For the PST format the manner to import these messages manually into the PST file is to